larsoyd/ArchLinuxTutorials/arch_kde_post_tutorial.md

 middlemouse.paste → false
 ```

-#### Turn off Middle Click Paste on KDE Plasma
+Then turn off Middle Click Paste on KDE Plasma:

 ```zsh
 # You also need to set this globally.
 System Settings → Workspace → General Behavior → Middle Click: Paste selected text → Off
 ```
-Then log out/in or restart for it to fully apply.
+Finally, log out/in or restart for it to fully apply.

 ---